 Another sight worth waking early for is Venice's covered fish market, with its produce market just beyond.
 This is a great scene to wander through — even though European Union hygiene standards have made it cleaner but less colorful than it once was.
 The open-air stalls have the catch of the day — Venice's culinary specialty.
 Find eels, scallops, crustaceans with five-inch antennae, and squid destined for tonight's risotto soaking in their own ink.
 This is the Venice that has existed for centuries: Workers toss boxes of fish from delivery boats while shoppers step from the traghetto (gondola shuttle) into the action.

 In the Alps, it also pays off to get up with the sun.
 As any resident of an alpine region knows, mountaintops often cloud up by late morning.
 By catching the early cable car to the top of the Schilthorn, high above Switzerland's Lauterbrunnen Valley, you're more likely to be blessed with glorious weather, and can enjoy the Swiss Alps in all their glory — especially the close-up Jungfrau, Mönch, and Eiger peaks.
 Even when it's cloudy over the valley floor, it's often crystal-clear above the clouds.
 Likewise, the French Alps' Aiguille du Midi spire, looming over Chamonix, is most reliably clear at sunrise.
 Take the two-stage cable car up, up, up to the 12,600-foot station as early as you can, and look Mt.
-Blanc — Europe's highest peak — right in the eye.
+Blanc — the highest peak in the Alps — right in the eye.
 If the weather's still co-operating, hop in a four-seater "Panoramic Mont Blanc" gondola and sail above a sea of snow, ice, and rocks on a three-mile cable that stretches all the way to the Italian border.
 Sure, it's no fun to rush through a pre-dawn breakfast on your vacation…but when you're surrounded by cut-glass peaks and inhaling crisp mountain air, it feels more than worth the effort.